 Like the on Razer Blade 15, the implementation uses Windows precision drivers and is able to be customized in Windows settings.
 I really like this integration, as it makes the experience consistent with the growing community of laptops also adopting this feature.

 The 2019 Razer Blade Stealth has a matte 13.3-inch IPS panel with FHD resolution and 60 Hz refresh rate.
 It’s made by Sharp, with part number LQ133M1JW41.
-Overall, it’s a great panel, with sharp images even at steep viewing angles.
+Overall, it’s a great panel, with sharp images even at good viewing angles.

 The max brightness I was able to achieve was 394 nits, which is bright and great for even outdoor use.
 The contrast ratio was also very good at maximum brightness, at about 820:1.
 To top things off, I also didn’t have any backlight bleed, so looking at the panel in a dark room is quite a treat.